hybiscus-dev/nodejs-hybiscus-sdk/README.md

 # 🌺 Hybiscus SDK (NodeJS)
 > NodeJS SDK for interacting with the Hybiscus API

+## 🪛 Requirements
+- NodeJS 12.X or newer

 ## 🛠 Installation
 The library can be installed via `npm` as follows: